A Culinary school student photographs her class's spread of Latin food at Institute of Culinary Education

 General Education and Career Development

-• Explore the interconnections between cuisine, historical events and international locations, and the growth of America's culinary culture.
+• Explore the interconnections between cuisine, historical events and international locations and the growth of America's culinary culture.

 • Connect personal, professional and financial goals to examine how they contribute to career and personal success, as well as the importance of leadership and team-building.

-• 25 credits in culinary arts, offered on campus (except externship which is at a foodservice site).
+• 25 credits in culinary arts, offered on campus (except externship which is at a foodservice site)

-• 21 credits in culinary management, offered on campus.
+• 21 credits in culinary management, offered on campus

-• 16 credits in applied general education, offered online.
+• 16 credits in applied general education, offered online

 Program duration varies according to the schedule option selected.
 The length of time normally required for completion of each schedule option is determined by calculating the average number of weeks including student-free days and holidays.
-International students should note that this associates degree program qualifies for F-1 visa applications.
+International students should note that this associate degree program qualifies for F-1 visa applications.

 • Morning or afternoon (24 weeks)